-Further, under the Digital Financial Assets Law, all transactions with digital financial assets

-(including exchange of one type of digital financial assets into another as well as with digital financial assets issued in a foreign information system) must be done through a so-called digital financial assets exchange operator listed in a public register maintained by the Central Bank.
-An exchange operator facilitates transactions with digital financial assets by collecting and matching bids or participates in such transactions as a party in the interests of third parties.
-Similar to an investment platform operator, it must be a Russian entity regulated by, and reporting to, the Central Bank, such as, for example, a finance institution, securities exchange or another organization which complies with the Central Bank's requirements.
-There are strict requirements for operators and their directors and officers..
+Further, under the Digital Financial Assets Law, all transactions with DFAs (including exchange of one type of DFA into another as well as with DFAs issued in a foreign information system) must be done through a so-called digital financial assets exchange operator listed in a public register maintained by the Central Bank.
+An exchange operator facilitates transactions with DFAs by collecting and matching bids or participates in such transactions as a party in the interests of third parties.
+Similarly to an investment platform operator, it must be a Russian entity regulated by, and reporting to, the Central Bank, such as, for example, a finance institution, securities exchange or another organization which complies with the Central Bank's requirements.
+There are strict requirements for operators and their directors and officers.
 There are certain restrictions on persons directly or indirectly owning or controlling 10% or more in an operator.
 For example, such person cannot be an entity registered in a blacklisted jurisdiction or which lost its banking or financial institution license, or a person having criminal convictions for economic crimes or crimes against the state, subjected to disqualification, or listed in terrorist and alike lists.
 Similar rules apply to the directors and officers.
+These requirements have been further detailed in several directives adopted by the Central Bank in the period from December 2020 to February 2021.

-13. Is cryptocurrency trading common in your jurisdiction?
+14. Is cryptocurrency trading common in your jurisdiction?
 And what is the attitude of mainstream financial institutions to cryptocurrency trading in your jurisdiction?

 Cryptocurrency trading is not common in Russia.
 In general, the use of cryptocurrency as means of payment is prohibited.
 Under article 27 of the Federal Law on the Central Bank of the Russian Federation, No 86-FZ, dated 10 July 2002, the only lawful currency of the Russian Federation is ruble, the Central Bank is the only permitted issuer of national currency, and issuance in Russia of any other currency units or money surrogates is prohibited.
-Furthermore, the Central Bank believes that circulation of cryptocurrencies poses significant risk for the financial system, anti-money laundering regulations and consumer protection due to non-transparent nature of transactions and anonymity.
-Roskomnadzor, the Federal Service for Supervision of Communications, Information Technology, and Mass Media, Russia's Internet and data privacy regulator, has been pursuing websites devoted to cryptocurrency trading with blocking warnings, and eventually, blocking some of them alleging the dissemination of prohibited information.
+Furthermore, the Central Bank believes that circulation of cryptocurrencies poses significant risk for the financial system, anti-money laundering regulations and consumer protection due to nontransparent nature of transactions and anonymity.
+Reportedly, the Central Bank started to work with Russian banks and other regulated financial institutions with the aim to restrict processing payments to or from crypto-exchanges.
+It also expressed a view that nonqualified investors must be completely banned from engaging in transactions with cryptocurrencies.

-14. Are there any relevant regulatory restrictions or initiatives concerning tokens and virtual assets other than cryptocurrencies (e.g. trading of tangible property represented by cryptographic tokens)?
+15. Are there any relevant regulatory restrictions or initiatives concerning tokens and virtual assets other than cryptocurrencies (e.g. trading of tangible property represented by cryptographic tokens)?